Squidiis/Shiro/README.md

 Shiro is a Discord bot that stands out for its wide range of commands and customization options.
 You can customize pretty much anything, all commands are very user-friendly and always have explanations!

-If you wish, you can invite the bot to your own server by clicking [here](https://discord.com/oauth2/authorize?client_id=928073958891347989&scope=bot&permissions=8)

 ## ⌨ Functions

 * Level System